strace - trace system calls and signals

 lstat("/foo/bar", 0xb004) = -1 ENOENT (No such file or directory)

-In this case the porch light is on but nobody is home.
+In this case, the porch light is on but nobody is home.
+The

-Syscalls unknown to strace are printed raw, with the
+System calls unknown to strace are printed in a raw format,

-unknown system call number printed in hexadecimal form and prefixed with
+with the hexadecimal system call number prefixed with

 "syscall_":